publicsamples/Oi-Grandad/oi grandad/Documentation/GranularPostCommitTaskList.md

 4. Reapply the simplified playback presets and time-invariant smoothing.
 5. Reapply pitch-mode improvements.
 6. Only then explore any new homogeneous-cloud mode in isolation.

+## Next Batch

+The items below are the current follow-up tasks on top of the rebuilt engine state.
+These are intended to be worked through one at a time.

+### 1. Grain Spread switch

+Add a grain-spread mode switch and initially keep it fixed to the spread behaviour that is now proving useful.

+Targets:

+- preserve the current spread-style behaviour as the baseline
+- expose the grain spread policy explicitly instead of leaving it implicit in the engine
+- keep room for a future synced variant

+Important note:

+- because `GrainMs` can already be driven from DAW-synced modulation upstream in scriptnode, we may eventually want the spread timing / spacing logic to live directly in the C++ node instead of relying on external modulation alone

+### 2. PhaseScatter spread switch

+Split the PhaseScatter behaviour into an explicit mode switch:

+- `Random`
+- `Spread`

+Targets:

+- keep the existing random scatter available
+- restore / preserve the more ordered spread-style scatter as a distinct option
+- make it easier to audition the two behaviours without changing any other grain logic

+### 3. Simplify PitchMode

+Remove the glide behaviour from `PitchMode`.

+Targets:

+- keep `PitchMode` focused only on pitch-distribution behaviour
+- avoid burying time-based pitch motion inside a menu that otherwise describes static pitch relationships

+Implementation note:

+- glide now belongs to the global glide control path instead

+### 4. Remove pitch sync from PitchMode and give it dedicated controls

+Pitch sync should no longer live inside `PitchMode`.
+It now needs its own control set and some new behaviour.

+Targets:

+- add `PitchSync` on / off
+- add a dedicated pitch input that can receive millisecond values
+- keep the sync behaviour isolated from the scale / detune / interval spread logic

+Why this matters:

+- it follows the "one useful behaviour per control" rule
+- it should make the pitch section easier to understand and easier to modulate

+### 5. Audit playback modes for residual clicks

+Some playback modes can still click on grain transitions or when pitch changes.

+Targets:

+- audit every current playback mode
+- identify which clicks come from grain wrap, which come from read-phase treatment, and which come from pitch-change handling
+- decide which modes need additional smoothing, crossfades, or constraints

+Testing focus:

+- clicks on grain boundaries
+- clicks on pitch change
+- mode-specific behaviour rather than global assumptions

+Current known finding:

+- playback mode `4` (`Hold`) produces scratchy behaviour when pitch is adjusted
+- switching between playback modes can sometimes also shift the perceived pitch
+- playback modes `1`, `3`, and `5` currently share the same pitch baseline
+- playback mode `2` has a different pitch baseline from `1`, `3`, and `5`
+- playback mode `4` has a different pitch baseline again, separate from both of the above groups

+## Suggested working order for this batch

+1. Audit playback modes for clicks, because that affects judgement of every other change.
+2. Remove glide from `PitchMode`.
+3. Remove pitch sync from `PitchMode` and give it dedicated controls.
+4. Add the `PhaseScatter` mode switch.
+5. Add the grain-spread switch and then decide whether the synced behaviour belongs inside the C++ engine.